zoereedviz/spotfiy_api/README.md

 ### 🎶 Querying the Spotify Get Artist API 🎶

-We are going to query the Get Artist endpoint from the Spotify Web API.
+This is a step-by-step guide to calling the Get Artist endpoint from the Spotify Web API.

+**Ingredients**
+You will need:
-First get your Client ID and Client Secret following instructions in the Spotify documentation.
-Also find the Spotify ID of the artist you want to find information on.
+- A Client ID and Client Secret (find these following instructions here https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app)
+- The Spotify ID of your artist of choice (more details here https://developer.spotify.com/documentation/web-api/concepts/spotify-uris-ids)

 ```python
 client_id = "xxx"